department-of-veterans-affairs/va.gov-team/products/health-care/checkin/release-plan/detailed-release-notes/phone-appointments.md

 ## DESCRIPTION

-### Veterans will see text and an icon next to each of their appointments indicating whether the appointment is an in-person or phone appointment; in addition, Veterans will only see the Facility Name for in-person appointments
+### Veterans will see text and an icon next to each of their appointments indicating whether the appointment is an in-person or phone appointment
+### Veterans will only see the Facility Name for in-person appointments
+### Veterans will only be instructed to bring their insurance card for in-person appointments
+### Veterans will be instructed that their provider will call them for phone appointments

 ![image](https://user-images.githubusercontent.com/86678742/167910417-4663314b-bf59-4e5b-8534-319a3722f1dd.png)